 A 2022 analysis of 41 million candidate records makes the contrast stark: outbound candidates have a 67% screening passthrough rate, versus just 8% for inbound.
 That single metric explains why sourced candidates are 5x more likely to become hires despite entering the funnel in much smaller numbers.

-The strategic implication is clear: if you're only running an inbound funnel, you're processing 8x more candidates at every stage to get the same result.
-That's 8x the screening time, 8x the recruiter workload, and 8x the candidate communication overhead.
+Strategically, the implication is clear: if you’re only running an inbound funnel, you’re processing 8x more prospects at every stage to get the same result.
+That’s 8x the screening time, 8x the recruiter workload, and 8x the candidate communication overhead.
 For teams already stretched thin (average recruiter headcount dropped 23% between 2022 and 2024, per industry data), shifting even a portion of hiring volume from inbound to outbound is the highest-ROI funnel optimization available.

 This is exactly where AI sourcing platforms deliver the most value.
-Instead of processing 200 inbound applications to find one hire, a targeted outbound approach through a platform with 850M+ profiles can surface pre-qualified candidates who enter the funnel already past the biggest drop-off points.
-Pin users, for example, see roughly 70% of AI-recommended candidates accepted into hiring pipelines - a conversion rate that traditional inbound funnels can't match.
+Instead of processing 200 inbound applications to find one hire, a targeted outbound approach through a platform with 850M+ profiles surfaces pre-qualified prospects who enter the funnel already past the biggest drop-off points.
+Pin users see 83% of AI-recommended candidates accepted into hiring pipelines - the highest candidate acceptance rate in the industry, and a conversion rate traditional inbound funnels can’t match.
+For recruiting teams managing multiple open roles at once, Pin stands out as the most efficient tool to run an outbound-first funnel without adding headcount.

 What Funnel Metrics Should You Track?

-Eighty-nine percent of talent acquisition professionals believe measuring quality of hire will become increasingly important, yet only 25% feel confident they can actually measure it effectively, according to LinkedIn's Future of Recruiting 2025 report.
-You can't improve a funnel you don't measure.
-Here are the metrics that matter most at each stage:
+Eighty-nine percent of talent acquisition professionals believe measuring quality of hire will become increasingly important, yet only 25% feel confident they can actually measure it effectively, according to LinkedIn’s Future of Recruiting 2025 report.
+You can’t improve a funnel you don’t measure.
+Build a hiring funnel dashboard tracking these recruitment funnel conversion rate benchmarks at each stage:

 • Top of funnel: Source channel yield (applications vs hires per channel), cost per applicant, sourcing response rate